BROOKELAB/Influenza-virus-DI-identification-pipeline/tutorial/Tutorial.md

 ![Alt text](../docs/benchmarks.jpg?raw=true "Benchmarks")

-Our benchmarks with synthetic and real datasets show that these values work well for Trimmomatic, bowtie2 and ViReMa
+The results of our benchmarks with synthetic and real datasets are shown above and demonstrate that the floowing values work well for Trimmomatic, bowtie2 and ViReMa:

 <pre>
 Trimmomatic 'ILLUMINACLIP:$TRIMMOMATICPATH/adapters/TruSeq3-PE-2.fa:2:15:10 SLIDINGWINDOW:3:20 LEADING:28 TRAILING:28 MINLEN:75'